zhiyongc/Seattle-Loop-Data/README.md

 > <img src="https://github.com/zhiyongc/Seattle-Loop-Data/blob/master/DataLoop.png" width="600" height="400"></img>

 #### The data is collected by the inductive loop detectors deployed on freeways in Seattle area.
 The freeways contains I-5, I-405, I-90, and SR-520, shown in the above picture.
 This dataset contains spatio-temporal speed information of the freeway system.
 In the picture, each blue icon demonstrates loop detectors at a milepost.
 The speed information at a milepost is averaged from multiple loop detectors on the mainlanes in a same direction at the specific milepost.
-The time interal of the dataset is 5-minute.
+The time interval of the dataset is 5-minute.
 ---
 #### The data download link contains a list of files:
 * `speed_matrix_2015`: Loop Speed Matrix, which is a pickled file that can be read by pandas or other python packages.